-LTC Rightway has established the IG office at Bagram Airfield.
-Additionally, because of the dispersion of the division's forces across a large area of operations, Acting IGs -- appointed by the ACOM / ASCC commander and trained by the Regional Command IGs -- became necessary at three of the major base camps (Sharana, Shank, and Salerno) to ensure all Soldiers have access to IG support during the deployment.
+LTC Rightway has established the IG staff section at Bertsi.
+He received guidance from the CJTF Commander that, since the task force would remain an Armyonly organization during the initial operation, the IG staff section would follow the Army IG system and transition to the Joint IG system once the first follow-on forces arrived.
+Additionally, because the Division's forces are spread across a large area of operations, Acting IGs became necessary at three locations (Adani, Gosha, and Bamgayit) to ensure that all Soldiers had access to IG support during Operation Atropian Resolve.
 The division has currently been in the theater of operations for two months.